Amsterdam Tulip Museum review

 - Visit the Netherlands in April or early May, when the tulips are blooming.

-- Take one of the many tours available that include Keukenhof, the amazing garden that showcases tulip varieties (and other bulb plants).
+- Take the shuttle to Keukenhof, the amazing garden that showcases tulip varieties (and other bulb plants).

 - Read this post on Ask the Dutch Guy about where to see tulips in Amsterdam.